We first published this alert in March 2020 and we have updated it to reflect more recent developments

 In March 2019, aluminium producer Norsk Hydro’s systems were infected with the LockerGoga ransomware, resulting in a drop in productivity at the organisation’s 171 sites.
 The company’s financial reports stated that the ransomware attack resulted in a drop in profits of 82%.
 The company has spent an estimated £60 million on restoring data from recent back-ups, which it luckily had – not all companies do.

-In a series of sophisticated attacks spanning from mid-2019 to early 2020, hacker group Maze has reportedly exfiltrated a range of organisations’ data before locking victims out of their networks.
-If a victim does not pay the Bitcoin ransom (up to millions of dollars’ worth in some cases), the group posts the victim’s name and sensitive data relating to them on its website.
+In a series of sophisticated attacks spanning from mid-2019 to early 2020, hacker group Maze had reportedly exfiltrated a range of organisations’ data before locking victims out of their networks.
+If a victim does not pay the Bitcoin ransom (up to millions of dollars’ worth in some cases), the group posted the victim’s name and sensitive data relating to them on its website.
 Its victims have included law firms and companies in various other industries, mainly US-based but also French firm Bouygues Construction.
-The FBI is investigating.
-Just this week it was reported that Maze had published personal and medical details of thousands of former patients of a London-based medical research company after a failed attack.
+The FBI was called in to investigate.
+In March 2020 it was reported that Maze had published personal and medical details of thousands of former patients of a London-based medical research company after a failed attack.
 It was said that this organisation was on standby to carry out trials of a possible future vaccine for COVID-19.
+In June 2020 it was reported that the criminal gang behind Maze teamed up with two other threat actor groups, LockBit and RagnarLocker, essentially forming a ransomware supergroup.
+Their co-operation seems to extend to technology and techniques to get victims to pay ransoms.

 Redcar and Cleveland Borough Council

-Last month the Council reportedly experienced a security incident targeting its website and affecting 135,000 people when its appointment bookings, planning documents, social care advice and council housing complaints systems were taken offline.
-The Council has disclosed that its systems are being rebuilt and they are being assisted by the National Cyber Security Centre (NSSC), prompting speculation that Ransomware is involved (as restoring data is the main alternative to negotiating with criminals).
+In Spring 2020 the Council experienced a security incident targeting its website and affecting 135,000 people when its appointment bookings, planning documents, social care advice and council housing complaints systems were taken offline.
+The Council disclosed that its systems were being rebuilt and they were being assisted by the National Cyber Security Centre (NCSC).
+One Redcar and Cleveland councillor told the Guardian newspaper they had been advised it would take several months and cost between £11m and £18m to repair the damage.
 The ICO has said the Council self-reported.
 Any action to be taken by the regulator remains to be seen.

 On 31 December 2019 Travelex’s systems were reportedly brought down by a ransomware attack thought to have been carried out using similar techniques to the Maze attacks mentioned above.
-Interestingly, the ICO has said that, whilst it is advising Travelex on the data breach, the company has not reported the breach to the ICO.
-In a statement, the company has said that there was “still no evidence to date that any data has been exfiltrated”.
+Interestingly, the ICO had said that, whilst it is advising Travelex on the data breach, the company had not reported the breach to the ICO.
+As we’ve said Travelex, a company which did have more than 1,500 stores entered administration after the attack.

 How can you prepare to be in the best position to manage such attacks?